Truckee River Bridge

 Key Project Dates

-- Constructed a new Truckee River Bridge, located east of the existing Caltrans maintenance yard along SR89 (River Street) began, grading of the new SR 89 roadway alignment and new transit center entrance was completed, and replacement of the sewer line along SR 89 was completed.
+- 2017: Construction on the new Truckee River Bridge located east of the existing Caltrans maintenance yard along SR89 (River Street) began, grading of the new SR 89 roadway alignment and new transit center entrance was completed, and replacement of the sewer line along SR 89 was completed.

-- Begin new western and eastern roundabouts under construction (to be completed in 2019)
+- Begin new western and eastern roundabouts under construction (completed in 2019)

-- New Truckee River Bridge and SR 89 Alignment between eastern and western roundabouts (to be completed in 2019)
+- New Truckee River Bridge and SR 89 Alignment between eastern and western roundabouts (completed in 2019)

 - Reconstructing a shared entrance to Caltrans Maintenance yard and Lumber Store

-- Reconstructing a new paved, trail alignment on both sides of new Truckee River Bridge
+- Reconstructing a new paved, trail alignment on both side of new Truckee River Bridge

 - Utility and drainage improvements

-- The new roundabouts, bridge, and roadway are now open to traffic.
+- The new roundabouts, bridge, and roadway were open to traffic on October 28, 2019

-- Complete new SR 89, east and west roundabouts, and new bridge over the Truckee River
+- Completed new SR 89, east and west roundabouts, and new bridge over the Truckee River

 |Project #||CA FLAP SR89(1)|